ttytm/emoji-mart-desktop/README.md

 ### Usage

-- Linux: Download an Appimage from the release page
+- Linux: Download an Appimage from the [releases](https://github.com/ttytm/emoji-mart-desktop/releases) page.
 - macOS: There is no bundling atm.
 So it is required to self compile it and keep the binary and ui files side by side.</sub>

 ## Webview Example - Building and Development